 The WMA mission statement includes a pledge to, “(4) promote and maintain trophy muskellunge fisheries throughout the species’ native range by supporting ongoing scientific efforts to determine optimal species reintroduction strategies.”

-For this reason, the World Muskie Alliance is proud to support Muskies Canada’s Lake Simcoe Restoration project and would like to take this opportunity to congratulate Steve Bedarf and all of the MCI members who played an active part in getting this groundbreaking conservation effort of the ground.
+For this reason, the World Muskie Alliance is proud to support the Lake Simcoe Restoration project led by Muskies Canada and The-Fisheries.net.
+WMA would like to take this opportunity to congratulate all of the members who played an active part in getting this groundbreaking conservation effort off the ground.

 Once the world record debate is reasonably resolved, the WMA looks to redirect its efforts to worthy muskellunge conservation efforts throughout the U.S. and Canada.